isomerpages/moe-yishuntownsec/_co-curriculum/Student Development/Student Development (Social and Emotional Learning) programmes.md

 # **Student Development (Social and Emotional Learning) programmes**

-The school implements strategies and programmes to provide support for the students in their social and emotional development.
+The school implements strategies and programmes to provide support for the students in their social-emotional development.
 The support provided for students is customised to meet the needs of the different student segments.

-Programmes:
+**Programmes**:

+1.&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;SEL-related CCE lessons

+2.&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;Assembly programmes on SEL-related topics

+1.

+2. Assembly programmes on SEL-related topics

+3. YTNova Programme

 1.&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;My LIFE Programme